 The Beaconhouse Al Khaleej International School admits students of any nationality.
-The school follows a rigorous standards-based US curricular program designed to prepare students for post-secondary education.
-BAkIS has a learning support program which enables the enrollment of a managed number of students needing additional learning support at each grade level.
+The school follows a standards-based US curricular program designed for Grades KG to 12.
+BAKIS has a learning support program which enables the enrollment of a number of students that need additional learning support at each grade level.

 Age Requirements and Grade Placement